chriwill/interconnect2016/flightstradeoffanalytics/README.md

 <b>Step 6) Create User-interface serving stream</b>

 Ever flow needs one input 'http' and one output 'http response' node.
-One the left side filter by 'http' and drag and drop the http node from input section on the left and also get the http response node form output section.
+One the left side filter by 'http' and drag and drop the http node from input section on the left and the http response node form output section on the right.

 <img src="images/NR_Create_UI1.png" width="650">